UofT-DSI/shell/02_activities/assignments/assignment_instructions.md

    ```bash
    git pull https://github.com/UofT-DSI/shell coworker-changes --no-rebase
    ```
+   Seems the connection is not working, will reach out to the instructor
 2. **Resolve Merge Conflicts**: If there are any conflicts, use ```git status``` to see which files are affected, resolve the conflicts manually, and then mark them as resolved.
 3. **Commit the Merge**: Once all conflicts are resolved, commit the merge.
 ---

 ### Part 3: Test Your Script